dozoisch/paginator/README.md

 Advanced Usage
 ----------

-The plugin has 3 more method, other than the initialization, you can use.
+The plugin has 3 more methods, other than the initialization, you can use.
 They can be called via jQuery by adding a string parameter.

 ### Update

-This basically does a show page.
-It can be used if the tables is update dynamically or re-sorted and you want to redo the display.
+This basically destroys and recreates the paginator.
+It can be used if the table is updated dynamically or re-sorted and you want to redo the display.

 ```js
 jQuery('table').paginate('update', 1);